jayamanikharyono/airflow-dag-action/README.md

 - Add Airflow Plugins Validation ✅
 - Add Airflow Connections Validation ✅
 - Output Detailed Validation Result for Plugins and Connections
+- Possibility to have default Python version and Python version supplied by user/developer by Arguments/Env Variable

 #### Contributions